House Concert For The Soul

 Do we really need a sound system?

 For a living room concert of 15 people or so, often a purely acoustic concert, just guitar and vocals works wonderfully.
 For a larger audience (or a noisy one) then yes we will need a sound system.
-If it’s a local event I will bring the sound system and for out of town house concerts a small system will need to be rented but I can help manage that.
+If it’s a local event we usually look after the sound system and for out of town house concerts a small system will need to be rented… or borrowed.

 Usually, for an audience of up to 40 people, an additional expense of (no more than) $125 would suffice to rent a small powered speaker system.
 For larger events we might want to engage the services of a professional live production person; who brings his/her system and then becomes part of the story telling team for the evening.
 Prices usually start at around $175 on upwards.